dangreene0/tf2-vscript-snippets/README.md

 2. Select the `squirrel` option.
 3. Replace the new document's text with the text of this repo's `squirrel.json`.

+## Installing snippets into Sublime Editor
+Sublime Editor support exists in this repo, but should be considered unmaintained.
+1. `Ctrl+Shift+P` to open command palette.
+Run `Preferences: Browse Packages`.
+2. In `User`, make a new folder called `tf2-snippets` containing the empty document `tf2-snippets.sublime-completions`.
+3. Replace the new document's text with the text of this repo's `tf2-snippets.sublime-completions`.

 ## Contributors
 - Zachary Talis
 - treacherousfiend